 Always check the wires at the front and the fabric between them is sitting flat against your chest, between your breasts.
 If the underwiring is projects forward, away from the chest the cups are not fully enclosing your breasts.
 This is indicating that your cup size is too small, which may cause the breasts to rub together and become uncomfortable.

 If you find your breasts bulging over the top of the cups or spilling out this can also indicate that the cup size is too small.
 This can cause discomfort and create the infamous “four boob” underneath clothes.

 The best tip anyone can give is if you are comfortable and feel supported in your chosen bra, nothing else matters.
 As long as you are happy with the fit and feel of a bra, then there is nothing else to it.
-We hope this takes the stress out of fitting a bra and helps offer you the shape and support that you are entitled to.
+We hope this bra fit guide has help you understand how to fit a bra and has taken the stress out of fitting a bra and helps offer you the shape and support that you are entitled to.